BuidlerHouse/artela-template/README.md

 yarn compile-aspect
 ```

-if you have error building the wasm file, please try:
+if you have error building the wasm file on windows, please try:

 ```
 npm run compile-as